HukkaMehu/LePetPal/README.md

 # 🐾 LePetPal - AI-Powered Pet Robot

 An intelligent robotic pet companion powered by LeRobot ACT (Action Chunking Transformer) models and real-time vision AI.
-LePetPal can play fetch, interact with pets, and learn new behaviors through imitation learning.
+LePetPal can play fetch, interact with pets, and learn new behaviors through imitation learning and can be operated manually via connecting to it using a smartwatch.

 ## 🎯 Project Overview